-- 37. It is recommended that intravenous antimicrobial therapy be started for CAP in patients with severe pneumonia, or who have functional or anatomical reasons for malabsorption or vomiting. - 38.
+- 35. It is recommended that intravenous antimicrobial therapy be started for CAP in patients with moderately severe and severe pneumonia, or who have functional or anatomical reasons for malabsorption or vomiting. - 36.
 Patients should be switched from intravenous to oral therapy when they have substantially improved clinically, have adequate oral intake and gastrointestinal absorption and are hemodynamically stable.
 For patients who fulfil these criteria, inpatient observation is no longer necessary.

-What is the role of adjunctive immunotherapy for patients with CAP?
+What is the role of adjunctive corticosteroids for patients with CAP?

-- 39. Corticosteroids are not recommended as adjunctive therapy for treatment of CAP. - 40.
-Adjunctive immunotherapy for patients with CAP is not recommended.
+37. Corticosteroids are not recommended as adjunctive therapy for treatment of CAP.